|

 "But I was wrong: the wretch offered her something far more

 seductive than a beautiful body.
-He offered her power," he
+He offered her power.
+Unlimited

 "What do you mean?" asked Niqmaddu.